FractalScripts/actually-good-overlay-clock/README.md

   This window is <ins>overlayed</ins> onto your screen, causing it to be above all other windows.
   It detects if your mouse is within the window/taskbar, and if so, it dims to the appropriate amount.
 Now obviously its more complicated than that but thats the general idea behind it.

+---
+### Why did I make this?
+I decided to create this application to fill a void in the available apps today: A well thought out overlay clock that doesnt hog your screen space, your CPU, or your sanity.
+Previous apps I've used were all either not adaptable enough, too buggy, or just kinda ugly.
+This aims to fill that void, with fully configurable appearances and running on only 300* lines of code.
+###### *the main python file (pre-compiled) has around 300 lines of code, as of v1.0